cs0320-f25/typescript-csv-matissedoucet/README.md

 - Option to not trim spaces
 - Option to use custom string delimiter other than double quotes

-- #### Step 2: Use an LLM to help expand your perspective.
+### Step 2: Use an LLM to help expand your perspective.

-Deepseek offered the following suggestions
+Deepseek offered the following suggestions:

 Functionality